Ford Expedition: Third generation (2007)

 In 2006, Ford introduced the third generation of the Expedition developed under the U324 program code name which was an updated version of the second generation Expedition, now using a new ladder frame architecture called T1, an evolution of 11th generation P221 F-150 architecture.
 Most of the improvements were mechanical in nature, and included a sheet metal refresh and redesigned interior with upgraded materials, as well as a new long wheelbase version, called Expedition EL in the U.S. and Expedition Max in other markets.

 The high-strength hydroformed fully boxed Ford T platform (chassis) was a modified version of the half-ton platform from the Ford F-150.
 The new T1 platform replaced the one dating to the original model, and provides 10 percent more torsional rigidity.
 T1 incorporates a four-wheel independent long-travel suspension system (first introduced on the second generation) with redesigned suspension geometry and an all-new five-link rear suspension with new rear lower control-arms.
 As with previous model years, the suspension system could be had with adaptive pneumatic air-ride springs.

 Ford's new 6-speed 6R75 intelligent automatic transmission with dual overdrive gears was introduced.
 The transmission featured push-button overdrive lock-out, electronic shift scheduling, adaptive shift algorithms and a mechatronic transmission control module (TCM) that would save adaptive shift data in keep alive memory (KAM).
 This safeguarded against complete data loss in case of a power failure (such as disconnecting the battery).
 In the event of a power failure, the mechatronic unit would simply read the last saved data entry from the system's memory, thus, the transmission did not have to completely relearn the owner's driving style.

-Additionally, the Expedition is powered by the same 5.4 liter Triton V8 engine from the previous generation, rated at 300 hp and 365 lbft of torque.
+Additionally, the Expedition is powered by the same 5.4L Triton V8 engine from the previous generation, rated at 300 hp and 365 lbft of torque.
 When properly equipped with the heavy-duty trailer towing package, it can tow up to 9,200 lb.
 Expedition is classed under the Tier 2, Bin 5 / ULEV 2 Ultra Low Emission Vehicle environmental classification.

-Off-road geometry figures for approach, departure and ramp breakover angles are 22°, 21° and 18° respectively.
+Off-road geometry figures for approach, departure and ramp breakover angles are 22°, 21°, and 18° respectively.
 Minimum running (lowest point) ground clearance is 8.7 in.
 Underbody (overall) ground clearance is 9.1 inches (230 mm).